async-labs/saas/README.md

 ![saas-yourprofile](https://user-images.githubusercontent.com/26158226/41631313-c61e0df4-73e8-11e8-808d-b6d1f8042817.png)

-## Project structure
-(in progress)

 ## Contributing
-If you'd like to contribute, check out our [todo list](https://github.com/async-labs/saas/issues/1) for features you can add.
-For reporting bugs, create an [issue](https://github.com/async-labs/saas/issues/new).
+If you'd like to contribute, check out our [todo list](https://github.com/async-labs/saas/issues/1) for features you can discuss and add.

+To report bug, create an [issue](https://github.com/async-labs/saas/issues/new).

+## Other projects
+Want to support this project?
+Sign up at [async](https://async-await.com) and/or [buy book](https://builderbook.org).

 ## Team